rafaelpcarneiro/archLinuxInstallation/README.md

 ### 1.1 The correct keyboard layout

-Unfortunately, the standard keyboard layouts, namely br-abnt2, they don't seem to detect properly the key "/" on my pt-br keyboard whenever I am working on the TTY.
+Unfortunately, the standard keyboard layouts, namely br-abnt2, it doesn't seem to detect properly the key "/" on my pt-br keyboard whenever I am working on the TTY.
 That is easy to fix, I just need to change a couple of values on the file responsible for the br-abnt2 layout.
 The layout can be found at